DFE-Digital/fh-service-directory-admin-ui/README.md

 check head section
-area layouts, inc. _viewStart's header base class (or composition) for action links when signed in UseErrorHandling in UseFamilyHubs use distributed cache for component styles on elements govuk-link pages without models (e.g. 500)
+area layouts, inc. _viewStart's use distributed cache for component styles on elements
 500 error page is different